Online banking: The definitive guide

 Login methods: how the banks compare

 The process of logging in is a security measure was designed so that online bank accounts may only be accessed by the account holder.

 The days when customers could simply enter a username and password are long gone.
 Instead, banks are forced to adopt ever more elaborate ploys to foil cyber criminals.

-Banks that provide card readers include Barclays, Natwest, HSBC, the Co-op, Nationwide and RBS.
+Banks that provide card readers include Barclays, Natwest, HSBC, the Co-op, Nationwide, First Direct and RBS.

 Barclays say that they've seen a 90% reduction in online fraud since they introduced card readers.
 The Payments Council - the body with responsibility for ensuring that payment services work - is also a supporter of two-factor authentication.